OSHA Training

 Why should you get Mobile Elevated Work Platform training?

 Mobile Elevated Work Platforms (MEWPs), also known as Aerial Work Platforms (AWPs), have replaced ladders and scaffolding on many job sites and are used in a variety of industrial and construction settings.
 Having properly trained operators in your company is not only a good idea, it’s also the law.
-It is a violation of federal law for anyone who is not properly trained and certified by their employer to operate a mobile elevated work platform.
+It is a violation of federal law for anyone who is not properly trained to operate a mobile elevated work platform.
 Further, an operator should be retrained if an accident occurs during MEWP use, if workplace hazards involving an MEWP are discovered, or if a different type of MEWP is used.
 Employers are also required to retrain workers who they observe operating an MEWP improperly.
 (OSHA Regulation 29 CFR 1926.453 & 1910.67).

 What does USTC offer?